 Project management characteristics broadly concern;

-Applying project management characteristic and skills in a small business
+Applying project management tools, characteristics, and skills in a small business

 In a nutshell, when you have decided to make a change to your business, such as evolving your business processes, upgrading your website or rebranding your business, for example, you will have a time limit and budget constraints.
 You may also have other resources you need to utilise as well as getting other people involved.
 Employing the project management characteristic listed above means that you are more likely to reach the goals that you have set which define the success of a project.

-But project management is more than just thinking through a strategy for completing a project.
+But project management is more than just thinking through a strategy for completing a project; it involves implementing effective project management strategies to navigate unique challenges.
 There is the need to be agile.

 Agile project management is about remaining responsive to the challenges that your project will face.
 We only have to look at the recent pandemic to understand how challenges can come out of nowhere when we least expect them.
 Small businesses with an agile response are flexible and thinking around a problem or issue.